OKC Outlets

-OKC Outlets is a large outlet mall located in Oklahoma City, Oklahoma.
-OKC Outlets is 394661 sqft in size, opened on August 5, 2011 and is one of the largest malls owned by The Outlet Resource Group (TORG).
-The mall was proposed to open in the fall of 2009, however plans were put on hold because of the economic recession of 2008.
+OKC Outlets is an outlet mall located in Oklahoma City, Oklahoma.
+The mall is 394661 sqft in size, and is one of the largest malls owned by Singerman Real Estate.
+It opened on August 5, 2011, as The Outlet Shoppes at Oklahoma City, and was developed by Horizon Group Properties and CBL & Associates Properties.
+It was proposed to open by November 2009; plans were put on hold because of the economic recession of 2008.
 Construction began in July 2010.
 The total cost of the development was $50 million, with $3.9 million of infrastructure improvements paid for by the city of Oklahoma City.
 It was the largest retail investment of 2010, a down year in new retail construction.

-Currently, additional wings are being planned to be added to the mall.
+On May 1, 2017, Singerman Real Estate announced that it had acquired the mall from Horizon and CBL for $130 million.
+On May 22, the mall was renamed OKC Outlets.